Pre-conditions for distribution

-In addition, Turkey has a compassionate use programme established under the Guidelines on Compassionate Use Programme issued by the Agency (Guidelines).
-This programme is defined in as an arrangement that aims to provide free of charge drugs which are not registered in Turkey and are registered or not registered in other countries, to patients whose treatment in Turkey has failed with the existing accessible products registered by the Agency and who suffer from a serious or urgent and life-threatening disease and have not been included in the scope of the clinical trials conducted in this field (Article 1, Guidelines).
+In addition, Turkey has a compassionate use programme established under the Guideline on Compassionate Use Programme issued by the Agency.
+This programme is defined in as an arrangement that aims to provide free of charge pharmaceuticals which are not registered in Turkey and are registered or not registered in other countries, to patients whose treatment in Turkey has failed with the existing accessible products registered by the Agency and who suffer from a serious or urgent and life-threatening disease and have not been included in the scope of the clinical trials conducted in this field (Article 1, the Guideline).

-In order for this program to be implemented, the treating physician of the patient must make a written commitment for taking over the responsibility of including the patient in this programme and report this to the Agency (Article 2, Guidelines).
+In order for this program to be implemented, the treating physician of the patient must make a written commitment for taking over the responsibility of including the patient in this programme and report this to the Agency (Article 2, the Guideline).

 It is clearly stated that this programme is not a clinical trial and that the physician conducting the programme does not receive any payment under any name.
 This programme does not aim to collect information about the effectiveness of the drug and even if such information is collected, it will not be used in the procedures relating to the registration of the drug by the Agency.
 The Guideline explicitly states that compassionate use and off-label use cannot be conducted at the same time.

-The requirements set out in the Regulation on Licensing of Medicinal Products for Human Use (Licensing Regulation) must be met in order to be granted a licence and initiate the marketing of the drugs.
+The requirements set out in the Licensing Regulation must be met in order to be granted a licence and initiate the marketing of the drugs.

 The persons applying for a drug licence must meet the following conditions of eligibility:

 The Agency follows the European CTD format (including five modules) for the application files.
-The Agency evaluates the licence application in a 210-day period.
-(Article 15, Licensing Regulation) However, in practice, this period can be extended even for a year or two, due to the workload of the Agency.
+Article 15 of the Licensing Regulation sets a 210-day period for the evaluation of the licence application by the Agency.
+However, in practice, this period can be extended even for a year or two, due to the workload of the Agency.
 The Good Manufacturing Practices (GMP) certificates required for the licensing are issued by the Agency after an on-site examination conducted by the Agency officials.
 This creates a lot of delays especially in the authorisation of imported products.

-An abridged application can be submitted (Article 9, Regulation on Licensing of Medicinal Products for Human Use (Licensing Regulation)).
+An abridged application can be submitted as per Article 9 of the Licensing Regulation.
 In abridged applications, the applicant is not required to present the results of toxicological and pharmacological tests and clinical trials, if:

 Data exclusivity applies to the original products:

 Parallel import of drugs is strictly forbidden under Turkish law.
-Drugs for human use cannot be marketed unless they are:
+Drugs for human use cannot be marketed unless they are (Article 5, Licensing Regulation):

-The drugs can only be cleared from the Turkish customs by the marketing authorisation holder.
-In a Circular No. 2014/11 of 20 November 2014 the Ministry of Health explained that all measures will be taken to prevent the export of the imported drugs which are supplied for Turkish citizens’ needs.
+The pharmaceutical products can only be cleared from the Turkish customs by the marketing authorisation holder.
+In a Circular No. 2014/11 of 20 November 2014 the MoH explained that all measures will be taken to prevent the export of the imported pharmaceuticals which are supplied for Turkish citizens’ needs.
 To the extent of authors’ knowledge, to date no specific measures have been taken.